Pinehurst Race Track

-Pinehurst Race Track is a historic horse racing track and national historic district located at Pinehurst in Moore County, North Carolina, USA.
+Pinehurst Harness Track is a historic horse racing track and national historic district located at Pinehurst in Moore County, North Carolina, USA.
 The district encompasses 10 contributing buildings, 8 contributing sites, and 1 contributing structure on a complex of barns, stables and other horse-related buildings and paddocks arranged around two oval-shaped race tracks.
-The oval-shaped race tracks are believed to have been laid out by 1915 as part of the Pinehurst Race Track established by Leonard Tufts.
+The oval-shaped race tracks are believed to have been laid out by 1915 as part of the Pinehurst Harness Track established by Leonard Tufts.
 The Amphidrome is a large agricultural exhibition hall built about 1917.
 It is a 2 1/2-story, gable-roofed building with stuccoed exterior walls and massive timber roof trusses in the Mission Revival style.
 Other contributing resources include six paddocks (c.
 1916-1920), six barns (c.
 1910), harness shop (1930), farrier shop (c.
 1910), clubhouse (c.
 1916), the network of lanes and driveways (c.
 1910), and fences (c.
 1910).
-Pinehurst Race Track is the site of the oldest surviving early-20th century fair exhibition hall in the state.
+Pinehurst Harness Track is the site of the oldest surviving early-20th century fair exhibition hall in the state.

 It was added to the National Register of Historic Places in 1992.